rancher/rancher/README.md

 The API is available by accessing the `/v1` HTTP path of the management server.
 For example, http://server:8080/v1

 Rancher has its own API for infrastructure management tasks.
 For Docker related operations, the intention is to support the Docker CLI.
 That work is currently in progress.

+### Vagrant

+If you want to use Vagrant to run this on your laptop just clone the repo and to do `vagrant up` and then access port 8080 for the UI.

 ## Status